Sydney-Informatics-Hub/dataharvester/README.md

 ## Installation

-**Important**: `dataharvester` is currently still under early development. **Many things are broken** and this repository is public so that our community developers can access it. **Do not download this package unless you are a developer and love to break things!**
+**Important: `dataharvester` is currently still under early development.
+Do not download this package unless you are a developer and love to break things.**

-Download the development version of this package from GitHub using `install_github()`:
+Install the development version of this package from GitHub using `install_github()` from `remotes` or `devtools`:

 ``` r
 # install.packages("remotes") # uncomment and run this line if necessary